 Assign the control sample and set its firefly/Renilla ratio value to 1.

-Average the firefly/Renilla ratios of the duplicate wells and plot with the standard deviation..
+Average the firefly/Renilla ratios of the duplicate wells and plot with the standard deviation.

 NOTE: The standard deviation is not used for statistical analysis, but instead as a means to identify wells where the replicates differ significantly.